 where we point out that $\beta^R_n$ is the braiding of $\Rep{\sln}$ coming from the $\sln$-$R$-matrix while $\beta^R$ is the braiding of $\Repp$ coming from the $\slnn{2}$-$R$-matrix

-This observation appears related to the decategorification of the ``mirror symmetry'' between colored HOMFLY-PT homology conjectured in~\cite{gs} (e.g. in (5-17) in their paper).
-See Section~\ref{sub-mirror} below for a more precise discussion. \end{rem}
+This observation appears related to the decategorification of the ``mirror symmetry'' between colored HOMFLY--PT homology conjectured in~\cite{gs} (e.g. in (5-17) in their paper).
+See Section~\ref{sub-mirror} below for a more precise discussion. \end{remark}